jeremehancock/jereme.dev/README.md

 The site is hosted with [Coolify](https://coolify.io/), serving the contents of `bl-content/static-build/` as a static site.
 The companion plugin's Static Site Generator mirrors the live Bludit site into that directory; the generated output is committed to the repo so each push deploys the latest build.

+## AI Assistance Disclosure

+This project was developed with assistance from AI language models.

 ## License

 MIT — see [LICENSE](LICENSE).
 Bludit is © Diego Najar and contributors.